meavia-jing/sBlot/Documentation/Sblot Documentation.md

 #### 1.1.3 Inverse Distance Weighting (IDW) map <a name="idw"></a>
-The Inverse Distance Weighting(IDW) map shows how languages in different contact areas interact with each other.
-Inverse Distance Weighting (IDW) interpolation assumes that closer values are more related than further values with its function. **Figure 4** shows the IDW map with 7 contact areas.
+The Inverse Distance Weighting (IDW)  produces a gradual interpolation of clusters in space.
+Sites in a cluster are assigned a colour, which radiates to the surrounding space, so locations close to the cluster are similar in colour. . **Figure 4** shows the IDW map for 7 contact areas.
 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"